-Percentage Change: Percentage Change will equal the greater of (a) 10% and (b) an amount,

-Capped Periodic Percentage Change:

-Capped Periodic Percentage Change, calculated for each three-month period during the term of the Notes, will equal the lesser of (a) 8% and (b) the percentage change (positive or negative) in the Index Basket Level during such three-month period, rounded to three decimal places and expressed as a percentage.
-Accordingly, Capped Periodic Percentage Change for a three-month period will not be greater than 8% and may be a negative number.
+Percentage Change: Percentage Change will equal the greater of (a) 10% and (b) an amount, during the term of the Notes will equal the lesser of (a) 10% and (b) the percentage change (positive or negative) in the level of the Index during the relevant three-month period, rounded to three decimal places and expressed as a percentage.
+Accordingly, Capped Periodic Percentage Change for a three-month period will not be greater than 10% and may be a negative number.